jon-choi/shopper/README.md

 A full-stack e-commerce website built with Next.js and Sanity, with payment integration from Stripe.
+Sanity handles all the data and allows for dynamic management of the entire application, with React/Next fetching data from the content platform.

 This project is deployed on Vercel ---> [Shopper](https://shopper-nine.vercel.app/);